-SEKGA and the family of Woody Maxwell are pleased to offer the first Maxwell Agri-livestock scholarship to the children and grandchildren of SEKGA members.
+SEKGA and the family of Woody Maxwell are pleased to offer the SEKGA-Maxwell Agri-livestock scholarship to the children and grandchildren of SEKGA members.
 See the application for all eligibility requirements.

-Applications will be accepted from January 1, 2020 through March 31, 2020, with the recipients announced at the Spring Roundup and Sale in June. $2000 has been appropriated for scholarships, there may be multiple recipients based on the number and quality of applications received.
+Applications will be accepted from May 1 through July 1 each year, with the recipients announced at the at the third membership meeting of the year. $2000 has been appropriated for scholarships, there may be multiple recipients based on the number and quality of applications received.

 SEKGA and the family of Woody & Gail Maxwell are pleased to offer $2200.00 in scholarships this year.
 This is the sixth year the scholarship has been awarded.
 This is open to all children & grandchildren of SEKGA members that are eligible.
 SEKGA funds are raised through the silent auction items donated by our members, raffle items donated by our sponsors, and a member donated NZ buck for our buck raffle before our annual ROUND UP sale.
 I am proud to say this year SEKGA raised $1108.00 for our youth.
 The love of agriculture is dear to my soul and knowing we are helping plant seeds for their future to carry on our way of life.
 We had two scholarship recipients this year, Austin Wiggins and Taylor Smith.